-In February 2022, our Board of Directors authorized an expansion of our existing share repurchase program, authorizing the purchase of an additional \$20.0 million of our common stock.
+In March 2023, we announced that our Board of Directors authorized an expansion of our existing share repurchase program of an additional \$20.0 million of our common stock.
 We may repurchase shares under this program in open market purchases (including through any Rule 10b5-1 plan adopted by us) or in privately negotiated transactions in accordance with applicable insider trading and other securities laws and regulations.